 In this five-part blog series, we discuss how to enhance the end-to-end sales planning process, including account segmentation and scoring, territory and quota, incentive compensation, sales forecasting, and deal desk.
 In this, the last blog of the series, we discuss the importance of having an effective deal desk function.

-If your organization is looking to add a deal desk function or enhance the work of your existing deal desk, here are a few key points to ensure your entire sales team is getting the most out of your deal desk on every sale:
+If your organization is looking to add a deal desk function or enhance the work of your existing deal desk, here are a few key points to ensure that your entire sales team is getting the most out of your deal desk on every sale:

 Standardize customer quotes